xdevplatform/xdk/xdk/typescript/docs/classes/DirectMessagesClient.md

 # Class: DirectMessagesClient

-Client for Direct messages operations
+Client for direct messages operations

-This client provides methods for interacting with the Direct messages endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Direct messages related operations.
+This client provides methods for interacting with the direct messages endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all direct messages related operations.

 ## Table of contents